 A true ‘Rebel Girl’ as suggested by the track from her debut 2016 EP, REIN showcased 45 minutes of progress such that there was no need for that song, ‘Can’t Handle Me’ or ‘I Don’t Get Anything But Sh*t From You’ in her set.

-As a punter who had also been to TEC004 said to The Electricity Club after TEC006: “You don’t put on sh*t do you…”
+As a punter who had also been to previous shows said afterwards: “You don’t put on sh*t do you…”

 Text by Chi Ming Lai